Data boosts U.S. stocks but drags down oil prices

 “People have come to the realization that the Fed is kind of hell-bent on getting to a liftoff,” said Robbert van Batenburg, director of flow strategy at Societe Generale in New York.
 A hike is expected to hurt Treasuries prices, which move inversely to yields.

-Gold XAU= hit its lowest since early October on bets of a Fed rate rise.
+Gold hit its lowest since early October on bets of a Fed rate rise.

 The dollar gained back some ground against the euro, which rose earlier after comments from two members of the European Central Bank's governing council lowered expectations for a boost in its stimulus program.

-The dollar was down 0.02 percent against a basket of major currencies .DXY while the euro EUR= was up 0.05 percent against the dollar.
+The dollar was down 0.02 percent against a basket of major currencies while the euro was up 0.05 percent against the dollar.

 (Additional reporting by Sam Forgione, Lewis Krauskopf and Dion Rabouin in New York; Editing by Bernadette Baum and James Dalgleish)